CeciNguyen/ISS-Tracker-Project/README.md

 # ISS Tracker Project

 ## What to Expect?
-Within the folder, you will find a python script named "iss_tracker.py".
+Within the repository, you will find a python script named "iss_tracker.py".
-This file contains different app routes thatwill help the user obtain and manipulate parts of the data.
+This file contains different app routes that will help the user obtain and manipulate parts of the data.
 The second file you will find is an assembled docker file named "Dockerfile" that contains commands for building a new image for iss-tracker.py.
+The last file that you will find in the repo is called the docker-compose.yml.
+This file helps with managing the container in a more efficient way!

 ## The ISS Data Set
 What is the ISS and what is the data set?
 The ISS is NASA's International Space